InseadDataAnalytics/BuildGenAIprodandBiz/README.md

-# INSEAD Course for Gen AI App & Demo
+# INSEAD Course - Gen AI App & Demo - 101

 **For this course, for discovering the technologies AI/LLM and Gen AI** We we'll use only the access and login with OpenAI Services